Output Stream

 );

-wHE = HPI_OutStreamWriteBuf( phSubSys, hOutStream, &aData, dwBytes, &hpiFormat);
+err = HPI_OutStreamWriteBuf(phSubSys, hOutStream, &aData, dwBytes, &hpiFormat);

 Returns:

-0 on success, or one of the HPI Error codes.
+0 on success, or one of the HPI_ERROR_CODES.

 Return values:

-0 The data was written to the stream
+0The data was written to the stream

-HPI_INVALID_DATASIZE tried to write more data than buffer space available - no data was written
+HPI_INVALID_DATASIZEtried to write more data than buffer space available - no data was written

 Parameters: